Source code for timezonefinder.timezonefinder

 """

-Get the zone name from a zone ID.
+Get the timezone name corresponding to a zone ID.

 """